How to reprocess skeleton data

 You can apply kinematic gap filling to the markers included in the skeleton definitions, see chapter Filling of gaps.
 The kinematic gap fill option is available in the Trajectory Editor window or via the Trajectory Info Window menu.

-After you made changes to trajectories, for example (re)labeling, gap filling or smoothing, the file needs to be reprocessed to recalculate the skeleton data as follows:
+After you made changes to trajectories, for example (re)labeling, gap filling or smoothing, the file needs to be reprocessed to recalculate the skeleton.
+This can be done on the current file by pressing Solve Skeletons in the Skeleton menu.

 1. Open the Reprocessing dialog by clicking the Reprocessing icon or Reprocess in the Capture menu.

 2. Check the Solve Skeleton option.
-Make sure that other processing options that may alter the trajectories, e.g., Track the measurement and Apply the current AIM models are unchecked.
+Make sure that other processing options that may alter the trajectories, e.g., Track the measurement, Apply the current AIM models and Apply SAL are unchecked.

-Use the Marker count threshold option to control how many identified markers that are needed to solve a skeleton, see chapter Marker count threshold
+Use the Marker count threshold option to control how many identified markers that are needed to solve a skeleton, see chapter Skeleton solver parameters

 3. Press the OK button.